Reclaim Your Well-Being & Purpose: The Transformative Power of a Sabbatical

 For years, I thought I could outwork exhaustion.
 I had been raised to believe that if you were on time, you were late.
 If you weren’t pushing yourself to the limit, you weren’t doing enough.
 That mindset carried me through school, into my career, and eventually into more than a decade in the tech industry—where I was constantly juggling back-to-back deadlines, global meetings at odd hours, and the pressure to always be available.
 I convinced myself that a weekend getaway or an extra hour of sleep would be enough to recharge.
 It never was.

 Then came the moment I didn’t see coming—an organizational restructuring and elimination of my role.
-Suddenly, I had a choice: immediately throw myself into the stress of job hunting or do something I had never done before—pause.
+Suddenly, I had a choice: immediately throw myself into the stress of job hunting or do something I had never done before—take a step back.
 I chose the latter.
 I took a sabbatical.

 At the time, it felt risky.
 Looking back, it reshaped how I view and experience work, rest, and what really matters.